vangent/stravacli/README.md

 A command-line tool for working with Strava activities.

-*   Download your activities as a .CSV file using the `download` command, open it in a spreadsheet application of your choice, make changes, export back to .CSV, and then bulk-upload any changes you made using the `update` command.
+*   Bulk upload activities, including manual activities, from a `.csv` file.
-*   Create a .CSV file to bulk-upload manual activities using the 'uploadmanual` command.
+*   Bulk edit existing your activities by downloading a `.csv` file and editing it in an editor or spreadsheet application, then uploading the changes.

 ## Instructions